 - You present three or four emails in their sequence with your recommended changes to improve their emotional appeal.

-At this point the person is leaning out of his chair, hovering over what you’ve just presented.
+At this point the person is leaning out of his or her chair, hovering over what you’ve just presented.
 But your job still isn’t done.

-Key takeaway: Similar to the problems you identified, your solutions must be realistic.
-Not only does the company have to like your solutions, but they need to be somewhat easy to implement.
-And ideally these need to be solutions that don’t require too many, if any, resources from the company you are pitching.
+Key takeaway: Similarly to the problems you identified, your solutions must be realistic.
+Not only do the company’s reps have to like your solutions, but they also have to feel the solutions are somewhat easy to implement.
+And, ideally, these need to be solutions that don’t require too many, if any, resources from the company you are pitching.

 Step #3: Suggested Timeline